lo-language/velo/docs/basics.md

 	z--;
 ```

-##### Procedure Invocation
+### Requests

-A procedure is invoked by sending a request to an address.
-A request can be sent synchronously with the usual function application syntax:
+A [procedure](procedures.md) is invoked by sending a request to an address.
+A request can be sent synchronously with the familiar function application syntax:

 ```
 doSomething(arg1, arg2);